stacybri/Missing-SDG-Gender-Indicators/README.md

 | -- | -- | -- | -- | -- |
 | “World Development Indicators | WDIEXCEL.xlsx | 01_raw_data/ | TRUE | World Bank (2023).
 World Development Indicators.   |
 | “UN SDG Database” | IT_CEN_MGTN.csv; IT_MOB_OWN.csv; SD_MDP_MUHC.csv;... | 01_raw_data/sdg_data/ | TRUE | UN Global SDG Database |

+### Software

+R version 4.2.1 (2022-06-23 ucrt) -- "Funny Looking Kid" was used.

+This repository contains several files from the R package "renv".
+The renv package helps manage specific package versions used to produce the results in this repository.
+Because package version conflicts can make code that runs on one system not run on another system, it is important to have a list of the specific package versions used and a workflow for accessing these specific packages.
+The renv package provides this.
+In order to use renv, see the renv documentation here (https://rstudio.github.io/renv/articles/renv.html).
+In general, the renv::restore() command should install all packages found in the renv.lock file in this repository, so that version conflicts do not cause errors.